Nicole Prudenciano | Graduate & Postdoctoral Studies

 A bit about the work you are doing here...

-I am working in the field of reproductive health and biotechnologies, and I have had the opportunity to research the mechanisms of embryo development and the factors that influence it.
+I worked in the field of reproductive health and biotechnologies, and I had the opportunity to research the mechanisms of embryo development and the factors that influence it.
 I came across the field through my undergraduate degree here at the University of Guelph through embryology and reproductive biology courses and found that I enjoyed research through doing research courses offered through the undergraduate program.
-These helped me decide that I wanted to pursue a master's specializing in reproductive biology and it has been an amazing opportunity so far.
-My project involves looking at the impact of embryo culture temperatures on embryonic development, and it has been amazing to have the opportunity to get hands-on experience with in-vitro fertilization procedures and culture an embryo to the blastocyst stage!
+These helped me decide that I wanted to pursue a master's specializing in reproductive biology and it was an amazing opportunity.
+My project involved looking at the impact of embryo culture temperatures on embryonic development, and it was amazing to have the opportunity to get hands-on experience with in-vitro fertilization procedures and culture an embryo to the blastocyst stage!

 How do you think your research can potentially improve life?